jguzauckas/java-7-5_6-searching-and-sorting/0. Notes/notes.md

 ## Sorting

-Sorting is mainly applicable to numerical values, though can be applied to numerical instance variables of objects (i.e., we can sort people by their age).
+Sorting is mainly applicable to numerical values, though can be applied to numerical instance variables of objects (i.e., we can sort people by their age or `String` objects by their length).

-We will be looking at two different algorithms for searching and sorting: **selection sort** and **insertion sort**.
+We will be looking at two different algorithms for sorting: **selection sort** and **insertion sort**.

 ### Selection Sort

 Selection sort is the simpler, yet less efficient of the two sorting algorithms we will look at.

+We divide the list into sorted and unsorted sections.
+At first, just the first element of the list is considered "sorted" and everything to the right of it is considered "unsorted".

-The premise of selection sort is that if we want to get numbers in order, we can keep finding the smallest number in the unsorted part of the list, and swap it with the front-most value, until we've moved all the way through the `ArrayList`.
+The premise of selection sort is that if we want to get numbers in order, we can keep finding the smallest number in the "unsorted" part of the list, and swap it with the front-most value of the "unsorted" list, making it the last value in the "sorted" part of the list, and making the "unsorted" part smaller, until we've moved all the way through the `ArrayList`.

 Here is a visual of what selection sort does: